-- Complaints should be raised with counsel in the first instance to allow an opportunity for informal resolution. - If not resolved informally, all complaints against legal professionals in Scotland are passed to and considered by the Scottish Legal Complaints Commission (SLCC). - The SLCC will send eligible conduct complaints against Advocates to the Faculty for investigation and determination.

-• The Faculty can only look at the complaint that the SLCC has sent to us.
+- Complaints should be raised with the Advocate in the first instance to allow an opportunity for informal resolution.
+Advocates contact details can be found on our website www.advocates.org.uk - If not resolved informally, all complaints against legal professionals in Scotland should be sent to the Scottish Legal Complaints Commission (SLCC). - The SLCC will consider the complaint and send eligible conduct complaints against Advocates to the Faculty for investigation and determination. - Complaints relating to the service provided by an Advocate are investigated and determined by the SLCC. - The Faculty can look only at the complaint that the SLCC has sent to us.